LastFlower/game-off-2016/README.md

 ## Introduction

 It is your first day as a worker of _BoxieHub_.
-Coody, your fellow robot, would teach how to finish your daily work.
+Coody, your fellow robot, will teach how to finish your daily work.

 _Welcome to BoxieHub!_

 ![Coody](coody-smile-360.png)

-In this game, you could
+In this game, you can

 * meet Coody the cute robot
-* move the boxies with the help of Coody
+* move the boxies with the Coody's help
 * hack Coody (really?)

 ## How to Play